felipead/http-token-auth/README.md

 Since this is a valid token, the request is authenticated and the server carries it on.

-**WARNING**: Without a cryptographic algorith, Token Access Authentication is insecure and vulnerable to [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+**WARNING**: Without a cryptographic algorithm, Token Access Authentication is insecure and vulnerable to [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 This can be prevented by using HTTPS, which means transmitting HTTP through SSL/TLS encrypted TCP sockets, thus protecting the exchange of secrets and making sure no impostors are faking the server along the way.

 ### Token Access Authentication with a Cryptographic Algorithm